 Since 1986, Lifetime Adoption has worked with families nationwide.
 We are at the forefront of adoption services, including the fact that we were the first adoption agency of its kind to launch an online platform to help people adopt.

 Long story short: Our adoption program remains highly successful at matching expectant mothers with adoptive families.
-Our adoption programs result in about 12 adoptions every month.
+Our adoption programs result in about 110 adoptions every year.

 Choosing adoption and working with the adoption professionals at Lifetime means we will keep you informed at every step with info about the birth family.

 Beyond that, we remain steadfast in our commitment to helping families like yours connect with birth mothers and get started on adoption plans.
-If you have any questions whatsoever about the benefits of domestic adoption — or any other questions or concerns — please don’t hesitate to get in touch.
+If you have any questions about the benefits of domestic adoption — or any other questions or concerns — please don’t hesitate to get in touch.

 Editor’s Note: This article was originally published on October 16, 2017, and has since been updated.